robohydra/robohydra/tutorial/index.md

 two other interesting heads you might want to use.
 They are `HydraHeadFilesystem` and `HydraHeadProxy`.
-As you can guess, the former serves static files from the filesystem, while the latter proxies the requests to another URL.
+As you can guess, the former serves static files from the filesystem, while the latter proxies requests to another URL.

 One of the many ways in which you can combine these two heads is having a Hydra that proxies everything to another server, except